Sabah Marine Biodiversity 2026 — Coral & Fish Data

 Coral Reefs & Biodiversity

-Sabah is home to 600+ coral species — a staggering concentration of reef-building diversity.
+The Coral Triangle holds 605 coral species — about 76% of all known coral species (WWF).
+That is a six-country figure covering roughly 5.7 million km², and Sabah is one part of it; no state-wide coral count has been published for Sabah on its own.
+Sabah Parks records over 200 coral species across the waters it manages.
 Coral types include hard corals (Acropora, Porites, Goniopora) and soft corals (sea fans, leather corals, gorgonians).
 Reef structures range from shallow branching corals to deep-water walls.

 - Groupers: Giant, leopard, coral trout — high-value food fish, now heavily fished.